sarahdelma/Anime-Recomender_Sys-LLMOPS/README.md

-# Anime Recommendation System — LLM + LLMOps
+# Anime Recommendation System - LLMOps

 This repository implements a **scalable anime recommendation system** that combines **Large Language Models (LLMs)** with modern **AI engineering (LLMOps)** practices to deliver AI-enhanced recommendations, vector search, and an end-to-end pipeline for ingesting and querying anime metadata.